troy896/magisk-files/note.md

-## Magisk 5d48b6b2-delta by HuskyDG
+## Magisk 51be3c35-delta by HuskyDG

-- Introduce new feature of MagiskHide
+- Process added to sulist will be also added to granted superuser list

 ### Diffs to official Magisk

 - [General] Restore MagiskHide, uses system logcat to monitor app processes startup: disabled or abnormal logcat can't use MagiskHide.
 - [General] Support Riru extension: MagiskHide no longer need to rely in logcat to work.
 Download [Riru extension for MagiskHide here](https://github.com/HuskyDG/riru-unshare/releases/latest)
-- [General] DenyList is removed.
-There is no zygisk denylist feature
+- [General] DenyList is not hide feature and has been removed
 - [App] The package name is `io.github.huskydg.magisk`
 - [App] Support Magisk installation without boot image for emulators
 - [General] Copy required files to `/system` for `addon.d`, like Lygisk